-Loss or Gain of Function Characterizations Do Not Fully Capture Ion Channel Mutation Effects on Firing 342
+Loss or Gain of Function Characterizations Do Not Fully Capture Ion Channel Mutation Effects on Firing

-The effects of changes in current properties depend in part on the neuronal model in which they occur and can be seen in the variance of correlations (especially in AUC) across models for a given current property change.
-Therefore, relative conductances and gating properties of currents in the current environment in which an alteration in current properties occurs plays an important role in 346 determining the outcome on firing.
-The use of loss of function (LOF) and gain of function (GOF) is useful at the level of ion channels and whether a mutation results in more or less ionic current, however the extension of this thinking onto whether mutations induce LOF or GOF at the level of neuronal firing based on the ionic current LOF/GOF is problematic due to the dependency of neuronal firing changes on the current environment.
-Thus the direct leap from current level LOF/GOF characterizations to effects on firing without experimental or modelling-based evidence, although tempting, should be refrained from and viewed with caution when reported.
-This is especially 353 relevant in the recent development of personalized medicine for channel opathies, where a patients 354 specific channelopathy is identified and used to tailor treatments (Ackerman et al., 2013; Gnecchi et al., 2021; Helbig and Ellis, 2020; Weber et al., 2017).
-However, the effects of specific ion 356 channel mutations are often characterized in expression systems and classified as LOF or GOF to 357 aid in treatment decisions (Brunklaus et al., 2022; Johannesen et al., 2021; Musto et al., 2020).
-358 Interestingly, both LOF and GOF NaV1.1 mutations can benefit from treatment with sodium chan-359 nel blockers (Johannesen et al., 2021), suggesting that the relationship between effects at the level 360 of ion channels and effects at the level of firing and therapeutics is not linear or evident without 361 further contextual information.
-Therefore, this approach must be used with caution and the cell 362 type which expressed the mutant ion channel must be taken into account.
-Experimental assessment 363 of the effects of a patients specific ion channel mutation in vivo is not feasible at a large scale due 364 to time and cost constraints, modelling of the effects of patient specific channelopathies is a de-365 sirable approach.
-Accordingly, for accurate modelling and predictions of the effects of mutations 366 on neuronal firing, information as to the type of neurons containing the affected channel, and the 367 properties of the affected and all currents in the affected neuronal type is needed.
-When modelling 368 approaches are sought out to overcome the limitations of experimental approaches, care must be 369 taken to account for model dependency and the generation of relevant cell-type or cell specific 370 populations of models should be standard in assessing the effects of mutations in specific neurons.
-371
+The effects of changes in current properties depend in part on the neuronal model in which they 291 occur and can be seen in the variance of correlations (especially in AUC) across models for a 292 given current property change.
+Therefore, relative conductances and gating properties of currents 293 in the current environment in which an alteration in current properties occurs plays an important 294 role in determining the outcome on firing.
+The use of loss of function (LOF) and gain of function (GOF) is useful at the level of ion channels and whether a mutation results in more or less ionic 296 current, however the extension of this thinking onto whether mutations induce LOF or GOF at the 297 level of neuronal firing based on the ionic current LOF/GOF is problematic due to the dependency of neuronal firing changes on the current environment.
+Thus the direct leap from current level 299 LOF/GOF characterizations to effects on firing without experimental or modelling-based evidence, 300 although tempting, should be refrained from and viewed with caution when reported.
+This is 301 especially relevant in the recent development of personalized medicine for channelopathies, where 302 a patients specific channel opathy is identified and used to tailor treatments (Ackerman et al., 2013; 303 Gnecchi et al., 2021; Helbig and Ellis, 2020; Weber et al., 2017).
+However, the effects of specific 304 ion channel mutations are often characterized in expression systems and classified as LOF or GOF 305 to aid in treatment decisions (Brunklaus et al., 2022; Johannesen et al., 2021; Musto et al., 2020).
+306 However, this approach must be used with caution and the cell type which expressed the mutant ion 307 channel must be taken into account.
+Experimental assessment of the effects of a patients specific ion channel mutation in vivo is not feasible at a large scale due to time and cost constraints, modelling 309 of the effects of patient specific channel opathies is a desirable approach.
+Accordingly, for accurate 310 modelling and predictions of the effects of mutations on neuronal firing, information as to the type of neurons containing the affected channel, and the properties of the affected and all currents in 312 the affected neuronal type is needed.
+When modelling approaches are sought out to overcome the

+- limitations of experimental approaches, care must be taken to account for model dependency and - the generation of relevant cell-type or cell specific populations of models should be standard in - assessing the effects of mutations in specific neurons.